-You'll discover an abundance of beaches to enjoy on the island.
-Snorkeling is available at some of the beaches, for people who enjoy the underwater scene.
-Just click on the beach names for a detailed guide to that specific beach.
+There are several beaches to consider on the island.
+Snorkeling is available at some of these beaches, for people who are so inclined.
+Click on the name of each beach for a detailed review of that individual beach.

 Horseshoe Bay: The beach is accessible by car and foot from sunrise to sunset.
 Drivers should take South Road to Horseshoe Road, which leads directly to the area's small car park.

 Fortunately, you'll be able to find a nice selection of choices for beaches on the island.
 If you'd like to dig deeper, you can find out more by going to this page.